Ristorante Paradiso: Characters

-Anime television series
+Anime

 The Ristorante Paradiso anime adaptation aired on Fuji TV's late night Noise programming block from April 5, 2009.
 Produced by David Production, being the studio's first anime television series production, the series aired for 11 episodes.
 The anime has been licensed by Right Stuf Inc. and was released under their new label Lucky Penny on November 6, 2012.